dflate/lightning/doc/INSTALL.md

 * asciidoc: for formatting the man pages (if you change them)
 * valgrind: for extra debugging checks

-You will also need a version of bitcoind with segregated witness and estimatesmartfee economical node, such as the 0.15 or above.
+You will also need a version of groestlcoind with segregated witness and estimatesmartfee economical node, such as the 2.16.0 or above.

 To Build on Ubuntu
 ---------------------